UT-Austin-RobIn/telemoma/telemoma/human_interface/README.md

 It is worth noting, however, that due to the large amount of keys mapped to various robot DoFs, it would be unintuitive to control the robot with only the keyboard.
 Therefore it is recommended to leverage the modularity of TeleMoMa and combine keyboard with other teleoperation methods.

+Note: If using keyboard control in iGibson, please deselect the viewer windows after launching the script.
+Since the iGibson viewers by default listen to keyboard strokes, this would help avoid unwanted behavior.

 ## iPhone
 ### Setup Instructions
 We use the ARKit to track the phone's motion.
 Download the [app](https://testflight.apple.com/join/wGtbRk4w) on your phone and connect to the same network as the development computer.
 Set the IP of the develepment computer and the port to be used to listen to the mobile phone readings over [here](https://github.com/UT-Austin-RobIn/telemoma/blob/8ca898c306b4cd93faef82a0a30df755fe4f9b6b/telemoma/configs/only_mobile_phone.py#L4).